nuclia/nuclia-eval/README.md

 answer_relevance, context_relevances, groundednesses = result

 print(f"{answer_relevance.score}, {answer_relevance.reason}")
-# 4, The response is relevant to the entire query and answers it completely, but it could be more specific about the limitations of the keyboard.
+# 5, The response directly answers the query by specifying the range of octave shifts for the Oxygen Pro 49 keyboard.
 print([cr.score for cr in context_relevances]) # [5, 1, 0]
 print([g.score for g in groundednesses]) # [2, 0, 0]
 ```